sonua11y/Ecommerce-Follow-Along/README.md

 - Create a new page to display individual product details.
 - Implement a quantity selector.
 - Add an "Add to Cart" button for purchasing.

+Here’s a concise summary for your README update:

+---

+### Milestone 17: Add to Cart Functionality 🛒

+In this milestone, we implemented the backend logic to add products to the cart and store them in the database.

+#### Key Updates:
+- **Updated User Schema** to store cart products.
+- **Created a Cart Schema** to manage cart items.
+- **Developed an API Endpoint** to receive product details and save them to the cart.

+This milestone helps in understanding cart functionality and database integration for e-commerce applications.

+---

+Milestone 18: Fetch Cart Items 🛒
+In this milestone, we implemented the backend logic to retrieve products from the user's cart for display on the cart page.

+Key Updates:
+Created an API Endpoint to handle requests from the cart page.
+Fetched Cart Products using the user's email to display their cart items.
+This milestone enhances the cart functionality by enabling users to view their selected products.